mkay1375/EasyDesktopChanger/README.md

 # Easy Desktop Changer

-An [AutoHotKey](https://www.autohotkey.com) script which allows you to change desktops with mouse; to do so, open desktop_next/previous.exe files.
+An [AutoHotKey](https://www.autohotkey.com) script which allows you to change desktops with mouse; to do so, open desktop_next/previous.exe files; they can be downloaded from [here](https://github.com/mkay1375/EasyDesktopChanger/releases).

 You can add them to your taskbar and have something like this: